phpfreak/Project-Pier/readme.txt

 Upgrading
 ~~~~~~~~~

-If you are upgrading from ProjectPier 0.8.0.3, do not follow the installation
+If you are upgrading an existing ProjectPier installation,
-steps below, instead see UPGRADE.txt for an upgrade procedure.
+see UPGRADE.txt for an upgrade procedure.

 ~~~~~~~~~~~~
 Installation
 ~~~~~~~~~~~~

-1. Make sure your server meets the requirements, see notes below regarding
-   enabling InnoDB support.
-2. Download ProjectPier from the project website - http://www.projectpier.org/.
-3. Unpack and upload the files to your web server.
-4. Direct your browser to the /public/install directory and follow the installation
-   procedure.
+See INSTALL.txt

 ~~~~~~~~~~~~~~~~~~~~~~~
 Enabling InnoDB Support